Fit To Fat Weight Gain

 The Role of Calories

 Calories are units of energy found in food and beverages.
 A calorie surplus is crucial for weight gain, but the type of calories matters significantly.
 Empty calories from processed foods, sugary drinks, and unhealthy fats will contribute to fat gain, potentially compromising your health.
-Prioritizing nutrient-dense calories from whole foods is paramount for building muscle and supporting overall well-being.
+Prioritizing nutrient-dense calories from whole foods is very important for building muscle and supporting overall well-being.

 Macronutrients: The Building Blocks